Skip to content

 // Anyway `TJediType` will be `JediType`, but should be 'defender'

-To achieve ability to use generic types you need to cast output Jedi component into specific type:
+To enable generic types you need to cast the output Jedi component to a specific type:

 tsx